samrudhi0909/samrudhi0909/README.md

   Hey👋 I'm Samruddhi
 </p>

 I am a passionate Software Developer with expertise in the conversational AI and consulting space.
-I have a deep interest in Chatbots, AI and Web development.
+I have deep interest in Chatbots, AI and Web development.

 - ## Tech stack